 The government of Curaçao, a “constituent country” of the Kingdom of the Netherlands, takes place in a framework of a parliamentary representative democratic country, whereby the Prime Minister is the head of the government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.
 The judiciary is independent of the executive and the legislature.
 Curaçao has full autonomy on most matters, with the exceptions summed up in the Charter for the Kingdom of the Netherlands under the title “Kingdom Affairs”.
 The Constitution of Curaçao was ratified in September 2010 and entered into force on 10 October 2010 upon the dissolution of the Netherlands Antilles.

-In the old structure Curaçao had to deal with two layers of government: at the local level and at that of the Netherlands Antilles.
-In this constellation the Kingdom encompassed three countries, namely the Netherlands, the Netherlands Antilles and Aruba, while the Netherlands Antilles consisted of multiple islands including Curaçao.
-As of October 10, 2010, Curaçao have a new constitutional structure.
-In this new constellation the Kingdom consists of four countries, the Netherlands, Curaçao, Sint Maarten and Aruba.
+In the old structure, Curaçao had to deal with two layers of government: at the local level and at that of the Netherlands Antilles.
+In this constellation, the Kingdom encompassed three countries, namely the Netherlands, the Netherlands Antilles and Aruba, while the Netherlands Antilles consisted of multiple islands including Curaçao.
+As of October 10, 2010, Curaçao has a new constitutional structure.
+In this new constellation, the Kingdom consists of four countries, the Netherlands, Curaçao, Sint Maarten and Aruba.
 The smaller islands Bonaire, Sint Eustatius and Saba have stronger ties with the Netherlands, they became special territories.